Understanding your technical SEO audit.

 It’s always surprising how many sites we review that is set to “noindex”.
 This simple line of code is added to a website while it’s being built, telling Google not to include the website or page in the search results just yet.
 It’s meant to be temporary and removed once the website launches, but if forgotten, blocks all SEO efforts going forward.

 While reviewing its structure, we’ll make sure that your website is indexable and crawlable.
 We’ll optimize your XML sitemap and robots.txt file, ensuring that we’re giving crawlers clear direction on what we want crawled and what should be avoided.

-We’ll make sure that your site title and tagline are representative of your businesses, and that navigation is easy and understandable.
+We’ll ensure that your site title and tagline represent your businesses and that navigation is easy and understandable.
 This is done by creating a site hierarchy that moves from the broadest page – your homepage – to more specific sub-pages and posts.
 Like an index in a book, giving context on how pages and posts are organized will help Google (and your visitors) quickly find what they’re looking for.

 Key takeaway: Establish good information architecture for bots and humans.